[Skip to Content]

 Makeup Design

-In a Makeup Design presentation, the Thespian must prepare and present five makeup design renderings for a published work written for the theatre.
-Designs for performances of original work, poetry, fiction, screenplays, television, or any other medium are not permitted.
+For a Makeup Design entry, the Thespian must prepare and present makeup design renderings for a published work written for the theatre.
+Designs for performances of original work, poetry, fiction, screenplays, television, concerts, or any other medium are not permitted.
 For the purposes of Thespy adjudications, teeth and hair are considered part of the makeup design and should be included in the materials outlined below.
-Only one Thespian may be involved in the design.
-No collaborations are permitted.
+Only one (1) Thespian may be involved in the design; no collaborations are permitted.
 Designs for either theoretical or realized productions are acceptable.
+The Thespian must prepare the following:

-1. Five makeup renderings (either five different characters or a single character through five looks).
+1. Five (5) makeup renderings (either five different characters or a single character through five looks).

-• No more than five makeup renderings will be permitted.
+• No more than five (5) makeup renderings will be permitted.

-• Play or musical title and author(s)/composer(s)
+• Play or musical title and author(s)/composer(s);

-• Performance dates and facility in which it took place (if applicable)
+• Performance dates and facility in which it took place (if applicable);

-• Character’s name, act, and scene
+• Character’s name, act, and scene;

-• Entrant’s name and troupe number (optional)
+• Entrant’s name and troupe number (optional).

 2. A portfolio of support materials (bound or digital) that must include the following: